 § 86.1810-17.
 February 19, 2015.
 Amend § 86.1810-17 as follows:

 This section applies to model year 2026 and later passenger cars, light-duty trucks, and medium-duty vehicles fueled by gasoline, diesel, methanol, ethanol, natural gas and liquefied petroleum gas fuels.
-Multi-fueled vehicles (including bi-fueled, dual-fueled and flexible-fueled vehicles) shall comply with all requirements established for each consumed fuel (or blend of fuels in the case of flexible-fueled vehicles).
+Multi-fueled vehicles (including bi-fueled, dual-fueled and flexible-fueled vehicles), including vehicles certifying with carryover data, shall comply with all requirements established when operating on either fuel (or blend of fuels in the case of flexible-fueled vehicles).
 This section also applies to hybrid electric vehicles.
 The standards of this subpart apply to both certification and in-use vehicles unless otherwise indicated.

 * * * * *

 1.3 Subparagraph (f) Altitude Requirements.
-[No change, except that 50oF standards and SFTP standards shall only apply at low altitude conditions.]
+[No change.]

 * * * * *